zaratan/thp_next_session_2/Projet1/workflow/readme.md

 Don't forget to update your non-regression checklist as the features of your app grow and change.

-## [Optional] Adding CircleCI to run unit tests and rubocop once more.
+## [Optional] Adding CircleCI to run unit tests and rubocop once more

 ### Why?